Viv Anderson: Nottingham Forest

-With Forest beginning to fall from grace (the ageing side was breaking up and the 1980 European Cup win was to prove to be their last trophy for nine years), Anderson's England career seemed to be stalling.
-After the World Cup and Greenwood's departure, he did not feature at all under new coach Bobby Robson until 1984, with Neal still mainly getting the nod.
-England failed to qualify for the 1984 European Championships during this period.
-Anderson finally won an 11th cap, in April 1984, almost two years after his tenth.

 Arsenal

 In the summer of 1984, he aimed to revive his career with a move to Arsenal for £250,000.
-This duly helped Anderson revitalise his international standing and he won six consecutive caps from 1984 and into 1985, including four qualifiers for the 1986 World Cup in Mexico; in the first of which he scored his first of his two international goals in an 8–0 mauling of Turkey.
-Then Robson gave a debut to the young Everton right-back Gary Stevens who was so impressive that Anderson found himself usurped again.
-Robson split his selection policy, but Stevens got slightly more appearances than Anderson as England completed their qualification for Mexico and though both were in the squad for the finals, it was clear that Anderson was again going as reserve.
-Anderson won three caps at the end of 1986 as England began their quest to qualify for the 1988 European Championships in Germany.
-In one of the qualifiers against Yugoslavia, Anderson scored his second and final international goal.

-His time at Arsenal saw the club develop from underachieving in the First Division, to enjoying a victory over Liverpool in the 1987 League Cup Final, and he finally enjoyed some club success for the first time in seven years since the European Cup.
-He also scored a vital goal against Arsenals rivals Tottenham in the second leg of the semi final.
+His time at Arsenal saw the club develop from underachieving in the First Division, to enjoying a victory over Liverpool in the 1987 League Cup final, and he finally enjoyed some club success for the first time in seven years since the European Cup.
+He also scored a vital goal against rivals Tottenham Hotspur in the second leg of the semi-final.
 He scored 15 goals in his three seasons at Highbury, a spell that saw him make 150 appearances for the club.
-Much of Arsenal’s upturn in fortunes at this time can be attributed to George Graham’s arrival in May 1986.
+Much of Arsenal's upturn in fortunes at this time can be attributed to George Graham's arrival in May 1986.
 The side was built upon a strong defence whose training involved being connected with rope to ensure they learned to work together.
 At this time, Anderson provided much inspiration to the young Tony Adams.
 The 30-year-old Anderson was rewarded with a three-year contract offer from Arsenal at the end of the 1987 season.
 Arsenal expected Anderson to agree to the new deal but he instead signed with Manchester United, the same club who had released him as a teenager.

 Manchester United

-After a tribunal agreed £250,000 fee, he became Alex Ferguson's first signing since taking over as manager of Manchester United.